 - forward two permanently bound copies of the final version of the thesis:

-- to the Doctoral Office in the Clocktower Building on the Dunedin Campus
+- to Reception, St David II building on the Dunedin Campus

 - for candidates in the University of Otago, Christchurch, to the Manager, Academic Programmes in the Dean's Department